Literary-Insights/blog/src/content/blog/Adweek Copywriting Handbook_ The Ultimate Guide to Writing Powerful Advertising and Marketing Copy From One of America's Top Copywriters, The - Joseph Sugarman.txt-1.md

 ---
-title: DEEP SUMMARY - Adweek Copywriting Handbook_ The Ultimate Guide to Writing Powerful Advertising and Marketing Copy From One of America's Top Copywriters, The - Joseph Sugarman
+title: Adweek Copywriting Handbook_ The Ultimate Guide to Writing Powerful Advertising and Marketing Copy From One of America's Top Copywriters, The - Joseph Sugarman
 slug: deep-summary-adweek-copywriting-handbook_-the-ultimate-guide-to-writing-powerful-advertising-and-marketing-copy-from-one-of-america-s-top-copywriters-the-joseph-sugarman
 tags:
   - book-summary